weareplanet/commercetools-planet-integration/docs/integration-guide.md

 Finally, to create various calls to Datatrans, you will need an API extension.
 The API extension will be created when [setting up your environment](environment-setup-guide.md).

+## Environment Setup

+To deploy the connector, you will need access to an on-premise environment or a cloud setup running Node, e.g., Amazon Web Services (AWS).
+Please read the detailed [guide for the environment setup](environment-setup-guide.md).
+The connector requires Node.js 16 to work.

 ## Connector Configuration

 The connector's configuration is done via environment variables.
 This is also where you set the commercetools API client credentials and Datatrans merchant credentials.
 You can read more on it [here](environment-setup-guide.md#environment-variables).